NasrShamalkh/Raven-Twitter_clone/README.md

      Now you have two running servers, you can find the app running on port 3000 and the backend server running on port 8000.
     2. __Production__.
     Open one terminal window in the root and run `cd client && npm run build` after the build is finished run `cd ..`
     Now that you are in the root run `python manage.py runserver`.
 You can find the app running on the backend server on port 8000.
+    *Important note*
+    For the app to work properly ( because it is still in developement), you have to do the following:
+    > 1. when the app is up ad running go to django admin page (localhost:8000/admin) and login with the superuser.
+    > 2. go to proilfes tab.
+    > 3. click on "add profile" in the top right corner.
+    > 4. in the user space select your superuser username.
+    > 5. select whatever other data you want.
+    > 6. once you're done, select save.

 ## Technologies & Explanation
 #### Backend